riOSProgramming/FAQ/README-Swift.md

 ### Which ad service should I use?

 When you're looking at picking an ad service you need to take into account the eCPM and the fill rate.
 The eCPM is how much money you make, on average, from 1000 ad impressions.
 Fill rate is the percentage of ad requests that were successfully responded to with an ad.
 Ideally this should be as close to 100% as possible.
-Generally [AdMob](http://www.google.com/ads/admob/) has a higher rate than [iAd](http://iad.apple.com).

 **I'm keen to have some statistics here comparing average fill rate and eCPM for different services, if anyone has it**